Hackers vs James Bond: 'SPECTRE' script stolen in Sony attack

 Hackers launched an attack on the Sony Corp. entertainment arm on Nov.
 24, disabling the computer network and stealing and leaking a trove of sensitive information in the most severe cyberattack on a company on U.S. soil.
 The identity of the hackers has yet to be determined.

-(Reporting by Mary Milliken in Los Angeles and Mike Davidson in London; Editing by David Gregorio)
+(Reporting by Mary Milliken in Los Angeles and Mike Davidson in London; Editing by David Gregorio; CATEGORY-TECHNOLOGY)